NORTH SEA FARM #1

 Current Consortium

 For a successful realisation of this project (incl. research objectives), it is crucial to join forces.
-For that reason a consortium has been built that includes researchers Plymouth Marine Laboratory (PLM) and Deltares, carbon sequestrtion advisors Silvestrum Climate Associates, seaweed extract manufacturer Algaia, project developer Simply Blue Group, and marine contractors Van Oord and Doggerland Offshore.
+For that reason a consortium has been built that includes researchers Plymouth Marine Laboratory (PML) and Deltares, carbon sequestrtion advisors Silvestrum Climate Associates, seaweed extract manufacturer Algaia, project developer Simply Blue Group, and marine contractors Van Oord and Doggerland Offshore.

 Amazon supports NSF#1 through its Right Now Climate Fund, which aims to promote sustainability and combat climate change.